Want to know how to do Brisbane on a budget? Check out the 10 fun things I did in 1 day in Brisbane free and without a car.

 7 – Observatory Park & King Edwards Park

 Green spaces abound in Brisbane, making this city great for walking and diverting from the many high rise buildings.
-For more green space walking, exit the Roma Street Park from the Albert Street exit turning left on Wickham Terrace.
+For more green space walking, exit the Roma Street Parkland from the Albert Street exit turning left on Wickham Terrace.